Survival myths that could get you hurt

 If you’re going to be stranded overnight, build a lean to shelter

 This type of shelter is probably the most commonly featured shelter on survival sites and the most easily recognized by just about everyone, but the thing is that they aren’t very good.
-The biggest problems with this type of shelter is that you’ll be laying directly on the ground which is usually colder than the air, and if it rains then water can flow right through the middle of your shelter.
+The biggest problem with this type of shelter is that you’ll be laying directly on the ground which is usually colder than the air, and if it rains then water can flow right through the middle of your bed.
 They also have a large opening on one end and you can’t light a fire inside like on many other shelter types.
 If you wanted to spend the time making the sides waterproof then you’d still have to contend with water running down the sides and soaking into the earth around you or running along the ground.

 (A couple of lean-to shelters from a survival guide, they can be made water proof but still leave you laying on the ground and susceptible to water running in.)